Vaikan-Peddi/dsa/100 DOC/README.md

 However easy the problem might be or however hard!
 It is my task to upload the code here.

 ### And this is a promise I will keep! (duh!)

+I sincerely wish that whoever tumbles upon this repo, to add code in various languages to the programs I push here.